How to Move Forward When You Feel Stuck in Widowhood Grief

 3) Dream, and Plan Your Future

 It may seem silly in the darkness you may be feeling, but if you could sit down and start dreaming up your future, what would that include?
-Are there still certain hopes that you have?
+Are there still certain hopes that you have (even if they are tucked deep or feel lost)?
 What good things, that you would enjoy, should be included in that picture?

-While these things don't typically come about instantaneously, they start with ideas and hopes, and can blossom into reality by taking small steps.
+While these things don't come about instantaneously, they begin as hopes, thoughts, and ideas... and can blossom into reality by taking consistent steps!

 Action Step:

-Can you write a few of these specific ideas down?
-Do your children have any ideas?
+Do your children (if you still have them in your care) have any ideas or dreams?
 Do you have a safe friend or group that you could share these writings with?

-Is there anyone who has a skillset (financial planner, realtor, trip advisor, business coach, etc.) who could support your exploration of these new realms?
-Reach out into this new territory- you might be pleasantly surprised at the adventure that awaits.
+Is there anyone who has a skillset (financial planner, realtor, trip advisor, coach, etc.) who could support your exploration of these new realms?
+Reach out into this new territory- you might be pleasantly surprised at the adventure that awaits you on this new journey.

 You are not stuck forever.
 You are not broken beyond repair.
 And you are not alone in this journey.
 Don't believe the lies or self-sabotage... keeping yourself stuck in pain.

-Friend, you are still alive.
-And as long as you are alive, hope is still within reach.
+Sister, you are still alive.
+And as long as you are alive, HOPE is still within reach.

 With you,